-So, how can you intervene to help manage overload and burn out when you do have many responsibilities and demands that are depleting your energy?
-First, start with validating the fact that you are doing a lot and what you are expending is out of balance with what you are getting back in.
-Your ability to be attentive to yourself can help you become aware much sooner so that you won't be on the brink of collapse before you notice you need a break.
+How can you intervene to help manage overload and burn out when you do have many responsibilities?
+First, start with acknowledging that you are doing a lot.
+What you are expending is out of balance with what is being reciprocated.
+Your ability to be attentive to yourself can help you become aware that you need a break before you are on the brink of collapse.